SarcevicAntonio/doTogether/README.md

 ## Setup Guide

-To use doTogether, you need to setup and host all components yourself.
+If you want, you can setup and host the components yourself.

-This includes a **Firebase project** for auth and database, the **frontend** for the UI and a **cron-job** for decreasing the days remaining for each item each day.
+This includes a **Firebase project** for auth and database and the **frontend** for the UI.

 This can all be setup completely free, without a credit card, using the following method: